ProjectFrost/Security-/Domain_2/2.5/Concepts/Redundacy/Generator.md

 When power from the grid fails, can be started to provide electricity for an **extended period of time**

-Used by hospitals, data centers, and other facilities
+Used by hospitals, data centers, and other facilities hosting critical services.

+**Provides sustained alternate power source to support continued operation**